Utah Jazz NBA Draft Prospect: Herbert Jones

-Jones’ shooting was so fickle it makes it difficult to have any confidence that it will develop enough to be any kind of threat at the NBA, especially with the deeper three-point line.
+Jones’ shooting was so fickle it makes it difficult to have any confidence that it will develop enough to be any kind of threat in the NBA, especially with the deeper three-point line.
 If NBA teams are content to sag off of him on the offensive end, he’ll be relegated to scoring almost solely in transition as he lacks the ball-handling skills to be an isolation scorer at the next level.

-Though his basketball IQ allows him to make smart passes in Alabama’s offense, he was also one of ht more turnover-prone players in college basketball.
+Though his basketball IQ allows him to make smart passes in Alabama’s offense, he was also one of the more turnover-prone players in college basketball.
 Jones left the Tide with career averages of 2.2 assists and 2.1 turnovers per game.

 Jones will turn 23 in October, making him one of the older prospects in the draft.